0%

 Only the topmost Spirit's effects are active in a linked stack

-• Lane Capacity
+• Plane Capacity

 Spirit Linking Example